 Even if you’re trying to figure out ways to get rid of a stalker ex-girlfriend or ex-boyfriend or estranged spouse, don’t give them the benefit of the doubt or let your past connection with them cloud your judgment.
 When a stalker faces any kind of rejection, their anger and obsession grow even more.

 That’s when they look for your weaknesses to hurt you.
 Your family and your friends could be their first target.
 Ensure that they too are being cautious and taking protective measures for their safety.

 6. Change your contact number

-If your stalker knows your phone number, he will harass you will continuous calls and lewd texts.
-You block his number but he uses other numbers to get to you.
+Even if you block their number, they’d use other numbers to get to you.
 In such a case, it is better to change your phone number and share it only with people who you need to contact on a daily basis.
-It will help get rid of him if he doesn’t know any other way to reach to you.
+It will help you get rid of a stalker ex-boyfriend or ex-girlfriend if they don’t have any other way to reach you.

 8. Cry out for help

 While you’re trying to figure out how to get rid of a stalker, it’s important to stay vigilant and not let your guard down.
 If your stalker tries to corner you on the road, then you can shout for help and make people around you know that you are being harassed.

 Stalkers usually feed on fear and by showing them that you are not afraid to turn them in, you can get them to back off.
 Use this measure only if they try to force you into a conversation or establish physical contact.
 This is a good way to get rid of a stalker, albeit temporarily.